CampConn/Capstone/Code/kmean/README.md

 ***********you can also look at these .py files.

-kmeans-hsv.py method is ok but has ambiguous boundary detection.
+kmeans-hsv.py method is ok but has ambiguous boundary detection, so this method is dropped.

 kmeans.py generated masks and those images were analyzed by Chase's test script.